frymimori/c-plus-plus-randomizer/README.md

 ## C++ Randomizer

 #### Description

-Create random integers from standard I/O and timestamps using C++ with a fast and unique randomizing algorithm.
+Create pseudo-random and random integers using C with a fast and unique randomizing algorithm.

+- All integral data types supported in output
+- Allocates memory without dynamic memory allocation functions
-- Allocates static memory with stack instead of heap
+- Alternative to rand() returns integers with 4-8 bytes instead of 8-12 bytes
+- Alternative to srand() randomizes and seeds randomization in the same function
 - Compiles with forward-compatible C++98
 - Conforms to strict ISO C++ with -pedantic-errors enabled
-- Derives more subsequent entropy than rand() with 2 seed integers instead of 1
+- Derives more subsequent entropy than rand() after seeding with no degredation after millions of iterations
-- Efficient alternative to rand() with the same integer length between 0 and 65535
+- Efficient alternative to rand() and srand() with ULONG_MAX output instead of SHRT_MAX
 - Efficient without multithreading or processor-specific vectorization
+- Escapes zeroland immediately on subsequent function calls
 - Fast randomization speed without relying on compiler optimization
-- Initializes more secure randomization beyond pseudo-randomization with time() and tmpnam()
+- Fewer instructions and operators with less memory and CPU consumption than rand()
+- Generates random cryptographically-secure integers when reseeded with a random number derived from random bytes
 - Memory-safe with defined behavior
 - Minified and readable code with single-letter variable names
-- No division, modulus or multiplication calculations from rand() in seeded randomization
+- No division or modulus operations from rand()
-- No implementation-dependent noise seeding required
-- No timestamp seeding required
-- Portable without relying on process IDs or /dev/random
-- Returns an unsigned 2-byte integer instead of 4-8 bytes from rand()
-- Seed initialization returns a value that can be deallocated or modified
-- Seeded randomization only uses addition, bitwise AND and bitwise shifting operations
+- Only addition, bitwise shift and multiplication operations used in a simple expression
+- Parallel randomization supported with implementation-specific process IDs and /dev/random bytes
+- Seeks numbers with granular randomization state in function arguments and return values
+- Suitable for both slow CSRNG and fast PRNG purposes based on the frequency and randomness of seed values

 #### Usage
 Clone the repository in the current directory with the command `git`.